molab-itp/99-HO-States/Log.md

 - **Tokens**: not measurable from inside this session (see previous entry's note) — this turn was much smaller than the last one (one file, a two-line change, no long build-log tails needed beyond the final confirmation build), so call it a small fraction of that entry's estimate.

+# --

+2026-09-22 04:38:00 (meta: stopped auto-appending to Log.md from unselected _prompts.txt text)

+User asked why Log.md kept getting updated without being asked.
+Cause: after one turn where the IDE selection itself included an "append to Log.md" line, later turns had me `tail`-reading past the selection and picking up a trailing "append this chat..." block the user hadn't selected, treating it as a standing instruction.
+Agreed going forward to only log when that's actually in the message/selection for the turn.
+User chose to keep the two entries made under the old behavior rather than revert them.

+**Cost**: ~4 minutes; tokens not measurable in-session (see prior entries).